The punchline up front — in 60 seconds

 STPA for cyber‑physical hazards

-Systems‑Theoretic Process Analysis (STPA) treats accidents as control flaws, not just part failures.
+Systems‑Theoretic Process Analysis (STPA) treats accidents as control flaws, not just component failures.
 Apply it to synchronization: identify unsafe control actions (e.g., applying stale state), loss scenarios (network partition), and constraints (heartbeat confidence level).
 Center the analysis on control loops, not technologies.

 Takeaway: Safety emerges from constraints you can actually enforce.